 How to Get Rid of Odor in Water

-The most common odor complaint, "rotten egg smell", is derived from hydrogen sulfide gas dissolved in the water.
-Concentrations as little as 1 ppm can result in this odor.
+The most common odor complaint, "rotten egg smell," is derived from hydrogen sulfide gas dissolved in the water.
+Concentrations as little as 1 part per million can result in this odor.
 Most often "smelly water" will be noticed when a water heater has not been used for a long time allowing the accumulation of this hydrogen sulfide gas.

 The smell is the result of four factors that must all be present for the odor to develop.
 These factors include:

 - A high concentration of sulfate in the raw water

 - Sulfate reducing bacteria, non-toxic to humans (sulfate is reduced to a sulfide state by the bacteria)

 - Little or no dissolved oxygen in the water